California Welfare & Institutions Code 10980 addresses two main types of welfare fraud: recipient fraud and internal fraud.

 Welfare fraud takes place when people make false statements or fail to report important information when applying for these types of public programs in order to receive benefits to which they are not otherwise entitled.

-Most instances of California welfare fraud are prohibited under Welfare and Institutions Code 10980 WIC.
+Most instances of benefits fraud are prohibited under Welfare and Institutions Code 10980 WIC.
 You violate this law by

 - deliberately misstating information or failing to provide relevant information in order to obtain, retain or increase undeserved welfare benefits,